-Conferral of Degrees
+Conferral of Degrees and Application for Graduation

 Degrees are conferred in December, May, and August.
 Commencement ceremonies are held in December and May.
 Students must complete an Application for Graduation the semester before they intend to graduate.
 Filing deadlines for the Application for Graduation are: December Graduation, May 1; May Graduation, October 1; August Graduation, February 1.